Staszek15/store-database/README.md

 ### Wiktoria Fimińska, Julia Grzegorzewska, Mateusz Stasiak, Karolina Wypych

 # Introduction
 These days in the fast changing world we are inundated with big volumes of data.
 It provokes higher demand for people specialized in processing it.
-A majority of companies and institutions couldn't work without efficient database systems what makes an ability of creating and maintaining them a valuable skill.
+A vast majority of companies and institutions could not work without efficient databases systems what makes an ability of creating and maintaining them a valuable skill.
 To gain it we developed a project during databases course at Wroclaw University of Science and Technology.

 <p align="center">
   <img src="https://github.com/Staszek15/store-database/blob/main/logo_store.png" width=80%>
 </p>

 # Description
-The project is generally consisted of generating a database and a report for the Gamestalgia - a fictional board games rental store.
-Gamestalgia is an unique place.
-Not only does it rent games but also sells them and organize tournaments whose participants are rewarded by VIP status and hence extra discounts on rentals and purchases.
+The project generally consists of generating a database and a report for Gamestalgia - a fictional board games rental store.
+Gamestalgia is a unique place.
+Not only does it rent games but also sells them and organize tournaments.
+Moreover, the most active customers are rewarded with a VIP status and hence extra discounts on rentals and purchases.

-# Technologies
+# Technologiesare
 * python
 * mysql
 * rmd